YounghoCho/DevOps/OpenShift/Readme.md

 > Shell (Automation)

 #When You Use
-> You Only need to change provision.env File
+> You only need to change provision.env File